 Skunks do not hibernate, but they tend to be less active during the winter, preferring to hole up with two or three other adults for protection from the cold weather.
 In February, when mating season begins, they will begin to emerge from their winter dens and start looking for mates.

 Males skunks may mate with several females before the season is over.
-They can travel great distances to find partners with which to couple.
-Ordinarily, they cover up to two miles in search of a mate, but they can travel up to five or six.
+They can travel great distances to find partners.
+They have been known to travel up to eight kilometres in search of a mate.
 Unfortunately for the male skunks, the females are not always interested in their advances.
 A female that is disinclined to mate may spray the male skunks to deter them.
 Males may also spray each other during the mating season due to disagreements over the females.

 Signs of Skunk Activity

-While traveling to search for a mate, male skunks will often venture onto Texas highways.
+While travelling to search for a mate, male skunks will often venture onto highways.
 Drivers may not see them in time to stop, so it is common to see more skunk carcasses on the road during this time of year due to unfortunate collisions with motor vehicles.

 There may be other signs of skunks around your home.
 These animals are omnivorous, and you may notice damage near the bottom of your corn stalks and other garden plants where they have been grazing.
 Skunks also dig for insects and larva to eat, so small, shallow holes may appear in your lawn.
 If the skunk smells in or around your home are faint but persistent, that may be a sign that a family of skunks has taken up residence.